 All too soon, the song ended and James pulled away from her.
 He placed chaste kiss on her lips before saying in her ear before the loud music could resume, “I'll go get us another round.”

-She opened her mouth to speak, but the loud beat of a new song filled the room, and so Norah resulted in just nodding.
+She opened her mouth to speak, but the loud beat of a new song filled the room, so Norah just nodded.
 She remained on the dance floor as it quickly filled up once more.
-The club was always fairly busy, even on the week nights, but tonight Norah's office at the Daily Prophet was holding a get together.
-As such, the club was unusually crowded.
-James knew she would be fine on the dance floor and would still enjoy herself while he went to get their drinks, for she was surrounded by her co-workers.
+The pub was always fairly busy, even on a weeknight, but tonight, Norah's office at the Daily Prophet was holding a get-together.
+As such, the pub was unusually crowded.
+James knew she would be fine on the dance floor alone and would still enjoy herself while he went to get their drinks, for she was surrounded by her co-workers.

 He got two butterbeers from the bartender and headed back to the dance floor.
-He weaved his way through the maze the crowd made, searching Norah out on the dance floor.
+He weaved his way through the maze of the crowd, seeking out Norah on the dance floor.
 He finally spotted her brown curls tossing about on the dance floor, and as the crowd parted, he made out the figure of another man dancing behind her.
 He had his hands on her hips, and she seemed to be happily moving against him.

 James felt his cheeks flush as he grew stiff, jealousy and anger boiling through him.
 Norah's hands moved into her hair as she danced with a wide grin, the man's hands moving across her hips to her stomach.
 Before he could watch another moment of it, he took an assertive step forward and cleared his throat.

 Norah abruptly stopped, her eyes flying open, and her cheeks flushed a deep crimson.

 “Hey, thanks,” she said, her voice cracking as she spoke.